nhamtung/ros_advance/ros_docker/README.md

 - Delete docker images: $sudo docker rmi -f test_image

 # Run container
-- Run docker Image: $sudo docker run --privileged -it --device=/dev/ttyUSB0:/dev/ttyUSB0 -p 8080:11311 --name test_container -e PASSWORD=robotics test_image
+- Run docker Image: $sudo docker run --privileged -it --device=/dev/ttyUSB0:/dev/ttyUSB0 -p 8080:11311 --name test_container test_image
 - Access to container: $sudo docker exec -it test_image <command>
 - Explain the option:
     + -it: -i allows you to interact with the container by providing input, -t allocates a pseudo-TTY (terminal) for the container.